List of Disney villain characters: Epic Mickey series

 Epic Mickey introduces new villains to the world of Disney, most of which are from old-style Disney films and attractions.
 In the first game, Mickey unwittingly creates a monster called the Shadow Blot (not to be confused with the Phantom Blot).
 As Mickey tries to get rid of it, Yen Sid approaches and Mickey is forced to flee, leaving some of the Blot undestroyed.
 Years later, the Blot has Mickey kidnapped so that his heart can be used to escape Wasteland.
 With Oswald's help, Mickey returns home as the Blot is defeated.
 The game also features an animatronic version of Captain Hook from Peter Pan as a boss.

 In the second game, The Mad Doctor tries to rule in the Shadow Blot's stead.
 In the first game, the Mad Doctor supplied robots for the Blot.
-If the player choose the Hero path, The Mad Doctor turns from a robot into a toon.
+If the player choose the Hero path, The Mad Doctor's toon form is restored.
 If the player chooses the Scrapper path, The Mad Doctor is left in the final battle room to rot.
-Lastly, at the end of the second game, several versions of Pete look like they're going to try to take over the Wasteland.
+Lastly, at the end of the second game, several versions of Pete look like they are going to take over the Wasteland themselves.